niftools/nifskope/README.md

 ### Download

-You can download the latest official release from [Sourceforge](https://sourceforge.net/projects/niftools/files/nifskope/).
+You can download the latest official release from [GitHub](https://github.com/niftools/nifskope/releases).
+More frequent development builds are posted in the [NifTools Discord](https://discord.gg/ZFjdN4x), pinned to #software.

 ### Discussion & Help

+- Visit the [NifTools Discord](https://discord.gg/ZFjdN4x).
+To receive support use the #software channel.
-Visit our forum at [NifTools.org](http://niftools.sourceforge.net/forum).
-To receive support for NifSkope please use the [NifSkope Help subforum](http://niftools.sourceforge.net/forum/viewforum.php?f=24).
+- Visit the [NifTools.org](https://forum.niftools.org/) forum.
+To receive support for NifSkope please use the [Support subforum](https://forum.niftools.org/24-nifskope/).

 ### Issues

-Anyone can [report issues at GitHub](https://github.com/niftools/nifskope/issues) or in the [Bug Reports subforum](http://niftools.sourceforge.net/forum/viewforum.php?f=24) at NifTools.org.
+Anyone can [report issues at GitHub](https://github.com/niftools/nifskope/issues) or in the NifTools.org [Support subforum](https://forum.niftools.org/24-nifskope/).

 ### Contribute